-At a certain point of history of our civilization, there was a swivel of the orientation axes for sacred buildings from solstitial to equinoctial, and this was almost apparent in ancient Egypt.
+At a certain point in the history of our civilization, there was a swivel of the orientation axes for sacred buildings from solstitial to equinoctial, and this was almost apparent in ancient Egypt.
 To the reader unfamiliar with the ancient architectural lexicon, it is enough, for the moment, to know that the solstitial orientation – north/south – is almost Polar and Stellar (the Roman “Cardus), while the equinoctial – east/west – follows the Sun (the Roman “Decumanus”), although the Moon cannot be excluded, as it has rising and setting points similar to the Sun).

 For a long time now, I have suspected that territorial layouts had been observed not only by ancient priests but also by ancient alchemists (a supposition that both human categories had been contiguous is rather well grounded).
-And the requirement of “territoriality” for the Philosophers’ Stone is something I have always heard of, but only as an indistinct background noise.
-I say this supposing that Alchemy is the basis of the oldest religious beliefs, in fact death and afterlife were undeniably the most salient concerns of the archaic thinking.
+And the requirement of “territoriality” for the Philosophers’ Stone is something I have always heard of, but only as indistinct background noise.
+I say this supposing that Alchemy is the basis of the oldest religious beliefs, in fact, death and the afterlife were undeniably the most salient concerns of archaic thinking.

-Before examining the specific case of the statuette representing Pepi I, and in the light of the above mentioned assertions, it would be interesting to know if any ancient sacred building has ever hosted alchemical practices.
-The finding of some weird cult objects implying technologies incredibly useful, or fit, for our alchemical works, the position near or above caves or underground water cisterns, the presence inside the ancient temples some symbolic items which would then play a role in the later alchemical iconography, the contiguity of religious mythology and Alchemy, the personification of high priests as legendary alchemists, all that made us to suspect that the orientation system of some very ancient sacred buildings, belonging to eras lost in the night of time, could officially have been planned for ritual duties or services and, unofficially, for alchemical services needing specific sky, or terrestrial, conditions.
+Before examining the specific case of the statuette representing Pepi I, and in the light of the above-mentioned assertions, it would be interesting to know if any ancient sacred building has ever hosted alchemical practices.
+The finding of some weird cult objects implying technologies incredibly useful, or fit, for our alchemical works, the position near or above caves or underground water cisterns, the presence inside the ancient temples of some symbolic items which would then play a role in the later alchemical iconography, the contiguity of religious mythology and Alchemy, the personification of high priests as legendary alchemists, all that made us suspect that the orientation system of some very ancient sacred buildings, belonging to eras lost in the night of time, could officially have been planned for ritual duties or services and, unofficially, for alchemical services needing specific sky, or terrestrial, conditions.
 So might the change of paradigm in sacred building orientation imply a definitive interruption between the official religious ritual and the clandestine alchemical secrets?
-And was this done by simply walking Alchemy out of the door and never let it in?
+And was this done by simply walking Alchemy out of the door and never letting it in?
 Apparently, yes.
 But, at a thorough examination, this change of paradigm was full of implications.
-One for all, the confirmation of the existence of more than one celestial parameter to be observed.
-In fact if the traditional solstitial – north/south – stellar axis had never swiveled to later equinoctial – east/west – solar axis, would have the laypersons ever suspected the importance of the solar orientation, and, alternatively, the importance of the stellar one?
-In fact why to change the old orientation axis, if not to hid something the layperson should never know?
-This is very like the notorious axiom known by investigative professionals as “providing of never asked specifications”, which in fact usually made investigative people to prick up their antennas.
+One for all, the confirmation of the existence of more than one celestial parameter is to be observed.
+In fact if the traditional solstitial – north/south – stellar axis had never swiveled to a later equinoctial – east/west – solar axis, would have the laypersons ever suspected the importance of the solar orientation, and, alternatively, the importance of the stellar one?
+In fact, why change the old orientation axis, if not to hide something the layperson should never know?
+This is very like the notorious axiom known by investigative professionals as “providing of never asked specifications”, which in fact usually made investigative people prick up their antennas.

 The orientation of the ancient shrines is a subject not surprisingly neglected by many archaeologists, as uncertain and often with contradictory results.
-But today no one denies there might be both astronomical and terrestrial codes behind the very ancient sacred buildings position on the ground.
+But today no one denies there might be both astronomical and terrestrial codes behind the very ancient sacred buildings’ position on the ground.
 And the same codes might be of great interest to Alchemy too.

 My present research avails of Marco Baistrocchi’s essay “Aspects de Géographie sacrée: l’orientation soltistiale et equinoxiale dans l’Ancienne Egypte” (or “aspects of sacred geography: solstitial and equinoctial orientation in ancient Egypt”), Edizioni Archè, Milano 1981.
-Baistrocchi was Italian scholar of scarcely known and poorly deepened aspects by the historians academic community.
+Baistrocchi was an Italian scholar of scarcely known and poorly deepened aspects by the historians’ academic community.
 The Italian author examines not only the sacred buildings but also the cult objects and paintings found inside.
-The theory on which the essay is based on is about the swiveling from the more ancient solstitial orientation to the later equinoctial.
+The theory on which the essay is based is about swiveling from the more ancient solstitial orientation to the later equinoctial.
 But, as Baistrocchi soon realizes, this is just an oversimplification.
-In fact the two types of orientations could actually have deep reasons to co-exist.
-If it is true that the nether world traditionally moved along the Polar (or Stellar) axis, Baistrocchi seems deliberately to ignore the alchemical reasons behind a Solar orientation.
+In fact, the two types of orientations could actually have deep reasons to co-exist.
+If it is true that the nether world traditionally moved along the Polar (or Stellar) axis, Baistrocchi seems deliberate to ignore the alchemical reasons behind a Solar orientation.
 Conversely, some alchemists still insist on neglecting the stars.

 It is known that ancient Egyptians oriented themselves turning their back to the north.
 This was the primitive guidance indeed, to which we find evidence in numerous sources: the west is on the right and the east is on the left.
 Additionally the north – Lower Egypt – was indicated as that which is behind, while the south – Upper Egypt – as that which is in front.
 The idea of above, as well as the light, was associated with the north, so the idea of below, as well as the darkness, was associated with the south.

-Horus’ apparent antagonist was identified with Seth Nubti, goddess Nut’s son (Nut is goddess of the sky), and lord of the Upper Egypt (south).
-Despite having his dwelling in the sky like Horus, Seth was hostile to the light and was embodied in storms, winds and thunders.
-In later times he was embodied in the Evil.
+Horus’ apparent antagonist was identified with Seth Nubti, goddess Nut’s son (Nut is the goddess of the sky), and lord of Upper Egypt (south).
+Despite having his dwelling in the sky like Horus, Seth was hostile to the light and was embodied in storms, winds, and thunders.
+In later times he was embodied in Evil.
 As, in comparison with Horus, Seth represented what was below, so he also represented the earth to an extent to be charged with bearing the terrestrial globe.
 In another version, he was the very Osiris.
-In later times Seth was said to embody the setting phase of the sun in the inferior hemisphere, when coming southwards and consequently representing the destructive heat of summer.
+In later times Seth was said to embody the setting phase of the sun in the inferior hemisphere when coming southwards and consequently representing the destructive heat of summer.

 An alabaster statuette representing pharaoh Pepi I (VI dynasty, c.
-2423-2263 BC), presently conserved in the Brooklyn museum in New York, provides interesting indications.
-The statuette portrays the pharaoh ritually sitting on a throne, but this is the last orthodox detail, as the falcon, which according to the traditional iconography should have protected the king’s nape with its wings, on the contrary is perched on the back of the royal throne, perpendicularly to the pharaoh orientation axis.
+2423-2263 BC), presently conserved in the Brooklyn Museum in New York, provides interesting indications.
+The statuette portrays the pharaoh ritually sitting on a throne, but this is the last orthodox detail, as the falcon, which according to the traditional iconography should have protected the king’s nape with its wings, on the contrary, is perched on the back of the royal throne, perpendicularly to the pharaoh orientation axis.
 Baistrocchi points at the anomaly, which has not been appropriately studied, and sets out to check the different possibilities to get who, between the pharaoh and the falcon, has abandoned the traditional orientation north-south:

 - Let’s imagine the falcon is perched on the north back of the chair and looks southwards.
 Then Pepi I looks westwards with his back turned to the east.
 If the falcon position is canonically in the north, there are no representations of pharaohs looking westwards;

-2. The falcon is positioned in the east looking westwards, while Pepi I is in the south and looks towards north.
+2. The falcon is positioned in the east looking westwards, while Pepi I is in the south and looks towards the north.
 Both orientations are anti-traditional;